 Associate Professor of New Testament

 Dr. Angela Kim Harkins was born in Seoul, Korea and grew up in the northwest side of Chicago, Illinois.
 She completed her undergraduate (B.A.
 Hons., 1994, Theology major and Philosophy minor) at Loyola University, Chicago and went on to complete a M.A. degree in the Department of Theology at the University of Notre Dame with a concentration in biblical languages.
-In 1997-1998 she studied at Hebrew University in Jerusalem, Israel with funding from a Fulbright fellowship, an exciting year that coincided with the fiftieth anniversary of the discovery of the Dead Sea Scrolls.
-She returned to Notre Dame to begin her Ph.D. studies in the Christianity and Judaism in Antiquity area, where she also minored in Syriac exegesis and liturgical theology.
-Her dissertation on the Qumran Hodayot (2003) was later published as a series of articles.
-Dr. Harkins comes to the BC STM most recently from England where she held a Marie Curie International Incoming Fellowship at the University of Birmingham (309,235 Euros) to undertake research on religious experience at Qumran.
+In 1997-1998 she studied at Hebrew University in Jerusalem, Israel under Professor Emanuel Tov with funding from a Fulbright fellowship, an exciting year that coincided with the fiftieth anniversary of the discovery of the Dead Sea Scrolls.
+She returned to Notre Dame to begin her Ph.D. studies in the Christianity and Judaism in Antiquity area, and also minored in Syriac exegesis and liturgy.
+She wrote her dissertation on the Thanksgiving Hymns from Qumran (Hodayot).
+Dr. Harkins comes to the BC STM most recently from England where she held a Marie Curie International Incoming Fellowship at the University of Birmingham (309,235 Euros) to undertake research on religious experience in the Dead Sea Scrolls.
 Prior to this fellowship, Dr. Harkins was a tenured Associate Professor in the Religious Studies Department and a member of the Judaic Studies faculty at Fairfield University (Fairfield, CT), where she was awarded the Distinguished Teaching Award by the College of Arts and Sciences in 2011.

-Dr. Angela Harkins is an active member of the Society of Biblical Literature and has served as chair of the Religious Experience in Antiquity section and as a steering committee member of the new consultation on Prayer in Antiquity.
-She also serves on the steering committee of the Qumran and Dead Sea Scrolls program unit of the International Society of Biblical Literature.
-She is currently chair of the Program Committee of the Catholic Biblical Association and has been an active member of that society since 2004 (assoc.
+Dr. Angela Harkins is an active member of the Society of Biblical Literature and is past chair of the Religious Experience in Antiquity section.
+She currently co-chairs the Prayer in Antiquity section and is also on the steering committee of the Qumran and Dead Sea Scrolls program unit of the International Society of Biblical Literature.
+She has been an active member of the Catholic Biblical Association since 2004 (assoc.
 1997).
-Dr. Harkins sits on the Lilly National Network Board, an organization whose mission is to strengthen the quality and character of church-related institutions of higher learning in America.
+Dr. Harkins was a member of the Lilly National Network Board, an organization whose mission is to strengthen the quality and character of church-related institutions of higher learning in America (2014-2017), and she is currently on the board of Collegium: A Colloquy on Faith and the Intellectual Life (2018-2021).
+Dr. Harkins was a pre-tenure fellow at Wabash Center for Teaching Theology and Religion in 2010-2011, and this academic year, she is project director of a Wabash Peer-Mentoring Cluster Grant (2018-2019).

 Gospel of Mark